GulshanJha00/GSAP-Project-1-CustomCursor/README.md

 Create html, css, js.
 Create boiler plate and add GSAP cdn

 Step 2:-
-create a div #cursor with CSS :- h,w-20px, bg-white, border -50% position fixed  so that it will be on screen even if screen scrolls
+Create a div #cursor with CSS :- h,w-20px, bg-white, border -50% position fixed  so that it will be on screen even if screen scrolls

 Step 3:-